cjngai/TABle5/README.md

 If the default background does not fit your style, you have the option of changing it.
 You may either upload your own background photo, or simply change the background to a solid color.

+## Known Issues

+TABle5 is still undergoing development and has not been released yet.

+## License

+TABle5 is free software released under the [MIT License](https://tldrlegal.com/license/mit-license).
+Basically, you can do whatever you want with TABle5 as long as you include the original copyright and license notice in any copy of the software/source.